nextcloud/news/CONTRIBUTING.md

 ## Development

+### Contact us!

 We usually hang out on **irc.freenode.net** in the **#owncloud-news** and **#owncloud-dev** chat room.
 Just ping [Raydiation](https://github.com/Raydiation/) or [cosenal](https://github.com/cosenal) or write us a mail directly.
 Mail addresses are listed on our GitHub profiles.

+You can also send a mail to the [owncloud-devel mailing list](https://mailman.owncloud.org/mailman/listinfo/devel).

 ### Project structure